content-island/workshop-step-by-step-guide/08-experiencie-lab/README.md

 }
 ```

-Now let's load the data from Contentful, this time we will indicate that we wat to load the nested collection.
+Now let’s load the data from Contentful.
+This time, we’ll indicate that we want to load the nested collection.

 _./src/pods/experience-collection/experience-collection.api.ts_